portfedh/FX_MXNUSD/README.md

 ## What it does

-A simple script used to determine the USD:MXN official exchange rate between two periods.
+A simple script used to determine the USD:MXN official exchange rate between two periods:

-The user will input an initial and final date.
+- The user will input an initial and final date.

-The program connects through an API to the Bank of Mexico (Banxico) and retreives the FX daily rate for the period.
+- The script connects to the Bank of Mexico (Banxico) API.

+- It requests the FX daily rate for the period.

-The script will then output the FX rates in the terminal window.
+- It then outputs the FX rates in the terminal window.

 ### How to Install